The Bankrate promise

 Best cheap home insurance companies Oklahoma City

-USAA, Allstate and Farmers offer some of the cheapest homeowners insurance rates in Oklahoma City, according to Bankrate’s analysis of average rate data from Quadrant Information Services.
+USAA, Allstate and AAA may offer some of the best cheap home insurance in Oklahoma City, according to Bankrate’s analysis of average rate data from Quadrant Information Services.
 To find the best cheap home insurance in Oklahoma City, we looked at the latest J.D.
-Power customer satisfaction scores, AM Best financial strength scores, coverage options and average premiums.
+Power customer satisfaction scores, AM Best financial strength ratings, coverage options and average premiums.

 *Not officially ranked by J.D.
 Power due to eligibility restrictions

 **J.D.
 Power scores for AAA vary based on the policy underwriter

 USAA offers some of the cheapest average home insurance premiums in Oklahoma City, but coverage is restricted to active military members, veterans and qualifying family members.
 USAA is one of our 2023 Bankrate Award winners for best home insurance company overall.
 The company’s high customer satisfaction scores, diverse discounts and digital tools helped it earn this award.
 If you qualify for USAA coverage, you may be able to purchase adequate home insurance coverage for far less than the city’s average price.

 Allstate is our second 2023 Bankrate Award winner for best home insurance company overall.
 In addition to offering the second-cheapest average rates on our list for Oklahoma City residents, Allstate stands out when it comes to add-on coverage options.
 The company offers endorsements for water backup coverage, sports equipment coverage, electronic data recovery and more.
 However, endorsements may not be available in all states.
 In addition to low rates, policyholders may save even more with potential discounts for installing protective devices, remaining claims-free and purchasing a new home.